 The black powder substitutes are more stable and more energetic per measure than original black powder.
 In other words, 100 grains of substitute is more powerful than 100 grains of original black powder.

-My friend’s dad 3 doors down from me had a ¼ size replica civil war field canon.
-We “borrowed” some black powder from him and blew out of some trees (dead ones) with some homemade “fire crackers,” made from tightly rolled newspaper, masking tape, and a length of canon fuse.
+My friend’s dad 3 doors down from me had a ¼ size replica of a civil war field canon.
+We “borrowed” some black powder from him and blew out of some trees (dead ones) with some homemade “firecrackers,” made from tightly rolled newspaper, masking tape, and a length of cannon fuse.

 Boom or Burn

 Black powder is actually an explosive, but smokeless powder is not considered an explosive, but rather a propellant.
 Black powder explodes, while smokeless powder burns at a very high rate and creates expanding gasses that propel the projectile.

 This is arguably just a slower explosion, but whatever, tomato tomahto, semantics.
 All I know is that it sure sounds like an explosion to me when the gun goes bang.

 The real main difference between black powder and smokeless powder though. is that you can easily make black powder at home.
 On the other hand, modern smokeless powder is mainly Nitrocellulose which is made from nitic acid, sulfuric acid, and cellulose.